Associates dinner to be held May 30

 Gilbert is an author, newspaper columnist, editorial, screenplay, and lyric writer, and blogger.
 She is the founder/president of Flyaway, Inc., a nonprofit dedicated to the rescue and rehabilitation of injured and orphaned wild birds.
 Her memoir, Flyaway: How a Wild Bird Rehabber Sought Adventure and Found Her Wings, was published by HarperCollins, her children’s book, Hawk Hill, by Chronicle Books, and her award-winning environmental column “Bird’s Eye View” ran in Taconic News Media newspapers for two years.
 She now writes about hydraulic fracturing for the Pennsylvania-based Calkins Media, blogs for 10,000 Birds, and has almost completed her first novel.
 She lives in Garrison with her two children, Mac and Skye.

 To meet the challenge of providing the highest possible standard of service, the Desmond-Fish Library created the Associates Program to assist with program development and the continuing need to maintain and upgrade the library and grounds that surround it.

-For more information or to purchase tickets, call 845-424-3020 or visit desmondfishlibrary.org/dinner.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+For more information or to purchase tickets, call 845-424-3020 or visit desmondfishlibrary.org/dinner.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.